char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

-# Start activities with Friends
+# Start Activities With Friends

 ## Overview